Carreau/phd-dissertation/parts/cells.rst

     centimeters long.

 Nonetheless, even with all theses different behavior and phenotype, the cells all have a common structure.
-They are constituted by a membrane which is responsible form separating the cytoplasm from the outside of the cell.
-The cytoplasm contains organelles, genetic material, and large number of proteins that the cell uses to accomplish its functions.
-Cells are of course not completely isolated, and have a series of mechanisms to exchange and communicate with the outside.
+The exterior of the cell is separated from the inside by a membrane.
+The interior of the cell is filled with the cytoplasm which contain diverse structures known as organelles, genetic material, and large number of proteins that the cell uses to accomplish its functions.
+To communicate with the outside cells have a series of mechanism that allow signal and cargo to go through the membrane.
 This communication can be chemical but mechanics is also known to participate in the process.
 To sense their mechanical environment, cells use adhesion complexes to attach to the substrate, and integrins as trans-membrane protein to transfer the force to the cell cytoskeleton situated inside the cell.
+Chemical signal can either cross the membrane through trans-membrane proteins, endocytosis and exocytosis are way of the cell to impart and export protein and chemical through its membrane.